marcanuy/simpleit.rocks/docs/web/html/_posts/2017-04-03-what-to-do-after-launching-a-website.md

 purchased a [web hosting service](https://m.do.co/c/b54bbc9a3125), what's next?

-This is a check list of common resources I find useful to check to see if they fit my website needs, like setting up a CDN, cache, several optimizations, analytics, etc.
+This is a check list of common resources I am constantly needing after (or before) launching a website, like setting up a CDN, cache, several optimizations, analytics, etc.

+Check them up to review your website needs.

 ## Statistics

-- Set up Google Analytics <http://www.google.com/analytics/>
+- Set up Google Analytics <https://analytics.google.com/analytics/web>

 ## Performance